rspamd/rspamd.com/doc/migration.md

 If you build Rspamd from the sources, you now need **C++11** capable compiler as there are now bundled dependencies written in C++ (specifically, replxx library).
 You also need `libsodium` library.
 Rspamd now supports merely `clang` and `gcc` compilers.
 Other compilers might work as well but it is not guaranteed any longer.

-Bayes expiry now always wotk in `lazy` mode and the default mode has been changed to `lazy` only.
+Bayes expiry now always work in `lazy` mode and the default mode has been changed to `lazy` only.

 Log helper worker has been removed (but probably nobody have used it anyway).